Holy Land USA: Closure and notable events

 After its closure, Holy Land USA fell into a state of advanced disrepair, and many attractions and statues were vandalized.
 Although it was not open to the public, the site continued to attract attention.
 In 2002, the Waterbury Region Convention and Visitors Bureau received more than 150 calls asking for directions to the site.
 The website Roadside America included the park in coverage of offbeat attractions, albeit with the cautionary note that visitors should "explore with caution (and with an up-to-date tetanus shot)."

 There was ongoing debate about the site's future.
 It was suggested that the park be preserved as folk art, and there were numerous failed attempts to restore the park, including one involving the Knights of Columbus in 2000.
 The Religious Sisters of Filippi Greco were accused of fearing "liability and being sued" and thereby turning away volunteers and stopping restoration efforts, but they also received support from those who believed that, although accepting the park reluctantly, they had been "good stewards" over it.
 The Sisters held weekly prayer meetings at the site, and the holy hours on Sundays were devoted to the Virgin of Revelation, an apparition of the Virgin Mary witnessed in 1947 by an Italian on his way to assassinate Pope Pius XII in Rome.
 The Sisters claimed that the statue of the Madonna in the chapel is one of three commissioned by Pope John Paul II.

 Despite the lack of full restoration, some renovation projects were undertaken while the park was closed.
 In 1997 a group of Boy Scouts repaired the illuminated "Holy Land USA" sign as part of a community service project, and in 2008 the original 56-foot cross was replaced with a 50 ft stainless steel one, which was dedicated in a ceremony led by Archbishop Henry J. Mansell.

 Murder of Chloe Ottman

 In July 2010, 19-year-old Francisco Cruz Jr. raped and murdered 16-year-old Chloe Ottman at the foot of the cross.
-Cruz proceeded to choke Ottoman as he raped her.
+Cruz proceeded to choke Ottman as he raped her.
 Out of fear of her screaming and alerting nearby citizens, he then fatally stabbed her multiple times in the neck.
 Her body was dragged into the woods where police discovered it following Cruz's confession.
 The rape and murder received widespread media coverage and generated renewed interest in the park and its future use.
 Reports indicated that trespassing had reduced in the years before the murder.